Justuks/JavaScript/README.md

  # Structure of a Website
  ## JavaScript Explorer consists of three pages.
  ## Home page:
- ### with a brief introduction of JavaScript and asimple question,
+ ### with a brief introduction of JavaScript and a simple question,
  ### that also displays 'pop up' messages.

  ## Counter Page: